moloneymb/TF_examples/README.md

 # Tensorflow Examples in F#

 List of examples
+* ImageClassifier
-* Resnet50ImageClassification: classificy images to one of 1000 categories
+   * Uses Resnet50 to classifiy an image into one of 1000 categories
+* NeuralStyleTransfer
-* NeuralStyleTransfer: transfer style of image to one of a number of pretrained styles
+   * Uses Fast Style Transfer to transfer image styles

-Steps to run:
+   * The pretrained weights are for style of Rain Princess by Lenoid Afremov
+   * Different weights can be loaded to apply different styles

+Setup
 * Make sure FSI is 64bit and does not shadow assemblies<sup>1</sup>
-* Packet Install
-* Build ./src/TFExamples/TFExamples.fsproj
-* Run script ./src/TFExamples/(example name).fsx in F# interactive
+* run script setup.fsx

 ### 1: Making sure FSI is 64bit and does not shadow